 Security.cipherSeed value by editing

 replacement value should be a large random integer:

 /** * A random numeric string (digits only) used to encrypt/decrypt strings. */ Configure::write('Security.cipherSeed', '7485712659625147843639846751');

-Occasionally a new user will run into mod_rewrite issues.
-For example if the CakePHP welcome page looks a little funny (no images or css styles), it probably means mod_rewrite isn’t functioning on your system.
-Please refer to one of the sections below about url rewriting for your webserver to get you up and running:
+Occasionally new users will run into mod_rewrite issues.
+For example if the CakePHP welcome page looks a little funny (no images or CSS styles), it probably means mod_rewrite is not functioning on your system.
+Please refer to one of the sections below about URL rewriting for your webserver to get you up and running:

 Now continue to Blog Tutorial - Adding a layer to start building your first CakePHP application.